MajMcCloud/TelegramBotFramework/README.md

 I'm calling them Systemcalls.
 Before start (and later for sure) you could add them to your BotBase.
 Every time a message comes in they will get checked if they are one of them.
 If so, a special event Handler will get raised where you are easier able to manage the action behind.

-Below we habe 3 options.
+Below we have 3 options.

 /start - opens the Startformular

 /form1 - navigates in this context to form1

 /form2 - navigates in this context to form2